 We have a robust program utilizing a mix of traditional reinsurers and insurance linked securities.
-We currently purchase reinsurance from over 90 reinsurers, who either have an "A-" (Excellent) (Outlook Stable) or better financial strength rating by A.M.
+We currently purchase reinsurance from over 80 reinsurers, who either have an "A-" (Excellent) (Outlook Stable) or better financial strength rating by A.M.
 Best or post collateral.
 Our reinsurance contracts include special termination provisions that allow us to cancel and replace any participating reinsurer that is downgraded below a rating of "A-" (Excellent) (Outlook Stable) from A.M.
 Best, or whose surplus drops by more than 20%.

-In addition to reinsurance purchased from traditional reinsurers, we have historically incorporated collateralized protection from the insurance linked securities market (e.g. catastrophe bonds).
+In addition to reinsurance purchased from traditional reinsurers, we have historically incorporated collateralized protection from the insurance linked securities market via catastrophe bonds.
 During the first quarter of 2021, the Company closed a \$400 million 144A catastrophe bond which became effective June 1, 2021.
 The catastrophe bond was completed through Torrey Pines Re Pte.
-Ltd. ("Torrey Pines Re").
-Torrey Pines Re. is a special purpose insurer established in Singapore whereby Torrey Pines Re provides Palomar with indemnity-based reinsurance covering earthquake events.
+Ltd. ("Torrey Pines Re Pte.").
+Torrey Pines Re Pte. is a special purpose reinsurance vehicle incorporated in Singapore that provides Palomar with indemnity-based reinsurance covering earthquake events through June 1, 2024.
+During the second quarter of 2022, the Company also closed a \$275 million 144A catastrophe bond which became effective June 1, 2022.
+This catastrophe bond was completed through Torrey Pines Re Ltd., a Bermuda-domiciled special purpose insurer that provides indemnity-based reinsurance covering earthquake events through June 1, 2025.